-New Hampshire joins second lawsuit to block vax mandates
+New Hampshire Joins Second Lawsuit To Block Vax Mandates

 The emergency temporary standards would not go into effect until January 2022.

-The suit comes a day after New Hampshire had the highest number of deaths — 11 — since January and total infections and hospitalizations approaching those of last winter.
+The suit comes a day after New Hampshire had the highest number of deaths — 11 — since January and total infections and hospitalizations approaching similar levels as at the height of the pandemic last winter.

-Most health protection measures imposed by Gov. Chris Sununu have been discontinued, while schools, colleges and long-term-care facilities experience significant infections from the Delta variant.
+Most of the health protection measures imposed by Gov. Chris Sununu have been discontinued while schools, colleges and long-term care facilities continue to experience significant infections from the Delta variant.

 The state also joined a suit last week with nearly the same states to block federal COVID-19 vaccine mandates for federal contractors and federally contracted employees.

+The group also claims that OSHA lacks the statutory authority to issue the emergency temporary standard.

-“Its unlawful mandate will cause injuries and hardship to working families, inflict economic disruption and staffing shortages on the states and private employers,” the petition says.
+“Its unlawful mandate will cause injuries and hardship to working families, inflict economic disruption and staffing shortages on the States and private employers,” the petition says, “and impose even greater strains on struggling labor markets and supply chains.”

 In signing on to the petition, Sununu reiterated his support for vaccines although the state is the least vaccinated in New England.
 The Executive Council’s recent rejection of $27 million in federal funds will delay programs for vaccinating children five to 11 years old and for booster shots for the elderly and health compromised, state health officials have said.